 In order to transfer unscheduled records to an FRC, agencies must:

-- Inform NARA's Life Cycle Management Division (NWML) in writing prior to the transfer.
-This can be done by sending NWML a copy of the SF 135 submitted for FRC approval before transferring the unscheduled records to the FRC.
-Be sure to include on the SF 135 the date you notified NWML, or include the number of a pending SF 115, Request for Disposition Authority.
-NWML's address is: 8601 Adelphi Road, Room 2200, College Park, MD 20740.
+- Inform NARA's Records Management Services (ACNR) in writing prior to the transfer.
+This can be done by sending ACNR a copy of the SF 135 submitted for FRC approval before transferring the unscheduled records to the FRC.
+Be sure to include on the SF 135 the date you notified ACNR, or include the number of a pending SF 115, Request for Disposition Authority.
+ACNR's address is: 8601 Adelphi Road, Room 2200, College Park, MD 20740.

 - Include the official series title (if applicable) or a general descriptive title for the records in item 6(f): series description on the SF 135.

 - Include a folder title list of the box contents or equivalent detailed records description.
 This description can be listed under item 6(f): series description or included as an attachment.

 - Indicate "U" for unscheduled records under item 6(i) disposal date on the SF 135.

 - See 36 CFR 1228.152 and 154, Code of Federal Regulations (Transfer of Records to Records Storage Facilities ( www.archives.gov/about/regulations/regulations.html ) or Unscheduled Records FAQs (www.archives.gov/frc/unscheduled-records_faqs.html ) for more information on transferring unscheduled records.

 Agencies may transfer active records to an FRC by using local NARA agreements.
 Usually, these records stay on-site in the agency office.
 However, some active records may be suitable for off-site storage.
 Contact your local FRC for details.

 FRCs will accept records that have less than a one-year retention period before disposition, but agencies should consider the costs of proposing such a transfer.
 It may be more cost-effective to simply retain the records for the short time they are still needed.